 5. Graphic Design

 This is my professional background so my pet peeve is a student portfolio of just class projects.
-Please get some real world experience by doing freelance or volunteer graphic design projects to put into your portfolio.
-This will also give you need experience to master the software you are using to do the work.
+Please get some real-world experience by doing freelance or volunteer graphic design projects to put into your portfolio.
+This will also give you need the experience to master the software you are using to do the work.
 An internship should be particularly easy for these majors.
 Do a few in a variety of industries: design studios, ad agencies, in-house marketing departments.
 You can also do paid internships as your first job out of college or art school.

 4. Philosophy and Religious Studies

 I think you need to couple this with foreign language skills to make this a marketable career.
-Expertise in Islam with language fluency in Farsi, Arabic and French will open doors for you for example.
+Expertise in Islam with language fluency in Farsi, Arabic, and French will open doors for you for example.
 Will anyone pay you to ponder the nature of the world?
 Perhaps not.
 Or maybe a greeting card company would.